sensible-hq/sensible-api-js/README.md

 This open-source Sensible SDK offers convenient access to the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
 Use this SDK to:

-- [Extract](#extract-document-data): Extract structured data from your custom documents.
+- [Extract](#usage-extract-document-data): Extract structured data from your custom documents.
 Configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then run extractions for documents of the type with this SDK.
-- [Classify](#classify): Classify documents by the types you define, for example, bank statements or tax forms.
+- [Classify](#usage-classify-documents-by-type): Classify documents by the types you define, for example, bank statements or tax forms.
 Use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document in a system of record.

 ## Documentation

-- For extraction and classification response schemas, see [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
+- For extraction and classification response schemas, see the [Sensible API reference](https://docs.sensible.so/reference/choosing-an-endpoint).
 - For configuring document extractions, see [SenseML reference](https://docs.sensible.so/docs/senseml-reference-introduction).

 ## Versions